 Active Participation and Passive (Material Participation) are two separate classifications.

-Per IRS Publication 925 Passive Activity and At-Risk Rules provides details, which are listed below.
+IRS Publication 925 Passive Activity and At-Risk Rules provides details, which are listed below.

 There are two kinds of passive activities:

 - Trade or business activities in which you don't materially participate during the year.

 - Rental activities, even if you do materially participate in them, unless you're a real estate professional.

 See page 3 of IRS Publication 925.

 Active participation is a less stringent standard than material participation.
 For example, you may be treated as actively participating if you make management decisions in a significant and bona fide sense.
 Management decisions that count as active participation include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.

 You materially participated in a trade or business activity for a tax year if you satisfy any of the following tests: